Prerequisites

 - You understand how the Decision trees work

-The Insights tab does not allow to add filters besides including personal emails and leads without enrichment.
-However, if you would like to look into the univariate analysis for a specific population, you would need to isolate this population.
-And you can do that with the Trees and look at the insights of each node.
+If you would like to look into the univariate analysis for a specific population, you will need to isolate this population.
+You can do that using the Trees and looking at the insights of each node.

 - Go to the Tree tab